polla-fattah/polla-fattah.github.io/_educations/2004-07-17-BSc-Salahaddin-University-Erbil.md

 ### 1- Chat Application

-For my final year project, I have used Java programming language to create a multithreaded, network-based and client/server chat system. the chat was the first chat project which was in Kurdish language.
+For my final year project, I have used Java programming language to create a MultiThreaded, network-based and client/server chat system. the chat was the first chat project which was in Kurdish language.
 For the interface I have used Swing package and for the server I have used Java Socket programming.
 The code of the chat system is available in [Chat System](https://github.com/polla-fattah/Chat-Application){:target="chat"}

 ### 2- Sort Algorithm Visualizer

-I have deviloped this application using Java programming language.
+I have developed this application using Java programming language.
 It is a visualizer for sorting algorithms.
 It is available in [Sort Algorithm Visualizer](https://github.com/polla-fattah/VisualiseSorting){:target="sort"}.

 ### 3- Personal Search Engine